OVS-ACTIONS(7) Open vSwitch OVS-ACTIONS(7)

 complete, then normally the packet is dropped.
 The exception is

-line continues choosing a bond member as if active-backup mode was
+pipeline continues choosing a bond member as if active-backup mode

 For active-backup mode, the output member is the active member.